Newcastle and surrounds - traffic impacts

 M1 Pacific Motorway extension to Raymond Terrace

-Changed traffic conditions will be in place while we undertake construction work for the M1 Pacific Motorway extension to Raymond Terrace.
+Motorists are advised of changed traffic conditions from Monday 29 September until Friday 3 October while we undertake construction work for the M1 Pacific Motorway extension to Raymond Terrace.

 Operators of oversize and/or overmass vehicles with a ground contact wider than 3.2 metres or with overall width wider than 4.5 metres are advised to contact the project team on 0423 323 946 at least one day ahead of proposed movement.
 Significant delays can occur through failure to make contact prior to travel.